Kramers Nodal Line Metals: Results

-In the bulk limit, the optical conductivity with octdong Fermi surfaces is linearly proportional to the optical frequency due to the large number of massless Dirac fermions, as denoted by the linear line in Fig.~\ref{fig:fig3}h.
+The number of two-dimensional massless Dirac fermions are expected to scale with the system size.
+In the bulk limit, the optical conductivity with octdong Fermi surfaces is linearly proportional to the optical frequency due to the large number of two-dimensional massless Dirac fermions, as denoted by the linear line in Fig.~\ref{fig:fig3}h.
 Importantly, the onset frequency for this linear line is pinned at zero regardless of chemical potential (Fig.~\ref{fig:fig3}h).
-The underlying reason is that those touching points on the octdong Fermi surfaces always manifest as massless Dirac points right at Fermi energy.
+The underlying reason is that those touching points on the octdong Fermi surface always manifest as massless Dirac points right at Fermi energy.
 This is substantially different from the linear optical conductivity shown in Weyl \cite{Ashby,Xu}, Dirac semimetals \cite{Tabert,Neubauer,Chen} and multi-fermions \cite{Grushin} where the onset frequency depends on how far the chemical potential is away from the Weyl or Dirac points.
-Moreover, as shown in Fig.~\ref{fig:fig3}i, in the case of the coexistence of an octdong Fermi surface and trivial Fermi surfaces in Bi$_2$Te$_2$Br$_2$O$_9$, the optical conductivity, which is calculated from realistic tight-binding models constructed with Wannier orbitals from DFT calculations \cite{SM}, also shows such linear increase, although it is limited to a relatively smaller frequency range.
+Moreover, as shown in Fig.~\ref{fig:fig3}i, in the case of the coexistence of an octdong Fermi surface and trivial Fermi surfaces in Bi$_2$Te$_2$Br$_2$O$_9$, the optical conductivity, which is calculated from realistic tight-binding models constructed with Wannier orbitals from DFT calculations (Supplementary Note 7), also shows such linear increase, although it is limited to a relatively smaller frequency range.
 When the optical frequency is high, transitions appear between states which are far from the Dirac points, and the linear behavior of the optical conductivity is lost.
 To experimentally demonstrate this linear optical conductivity in KNLMs, the incident direction of light should be parallel to the KNLs, and the Drude response that gives a peak near zero frequency needs to be subtracted \cite{LeeJ}.